The Beurling-Selberg Box Minorant Problem via Linear Programming Bounds: Abstract

 \section{Abstract}

 In this paper we investigate a high dimensional version of Selberg's minorant problem for the indicator function of an interval.
 In particular, we study the corresponding problem of minorizing the indicator function of the box $Q_{N}=[-1,1]^N$ by a function whose Fourier transform is supported in the same box $Q_N$.
-We show that when $N$ is sufficiently large there are no non-trivial minorants (that is, minorants with positive integral).
-On the other hand, we explicitly construct non-trivial minorants for dimension $N\leq 5$.
+We show that when the dimension is sufficiently large there are no minorants with positive mass and we give an explicit lower bound for such dimension.
+On the other hand, we explicitly construct minorants for dimensions $1,2,3,4$ and $5$ and, as an application, we use them to produce an improved diophantine inequality for exponential sums.

-{\bf Attention:} {\it A new and improved version of this paper will appear shortly and jointly with Noam Elkies.
-The improvements include explicit upper bounds on $\Delta(2)$ and therefore also the critical dimensions appearing in Theorems \ref{nuTheorem} and \ref{Deltathm}.}